Danish newspaper, chief editor fined for ex-spy boss book

-COPENHAGEN, Denmark (AP) — A Danish court has fined a major newspaper and its chief editor a total of 150,000 kroner ($22,900) for publishing a book based on interviews with Denmark’s former domestic intelligence agency chief that the spy service had claimed could contain secrets.
+COPENHAGEN, Denmark (AP) — A major Danish newspaper and its chief editor were fined 150,000 kroner ($22,900) on Friday for publishing a book based on interviews with Denmark’s former domestic intelligence agency chief that the spy service had claimed could contain secrets.

-The Copenhagen City Court says Politiken boss Christian Jensen violated a ban by publishing a book based on Jakob Scharf’s seven years as head of the Denmark’s Security and Intelligence Service, known as PET.
+The Copenhagen City Court says Politiken boss Christian Jensen violated a ban by publishing the book, which is based on Jakob Scharf’s seven years as head of the Denmark’s Security and Intelligence Service, known as PET.

 Most Read Nation & World Stories